An article un-published (on paper...) about the "Cosmic Couriers."

 But if you look closely, the term “cosmic” was launched - right during the symbolic height of the “space race” - to firmly stake out the vast territory of synthetic timbres (all to be conquered) generated by these new instruments of the emerging consumer electronics industry.

-In essence, the "cosmic sound" became a new cliché of musical arrangement based on colors, timbres, in short a set of sounds associated until then with a small and unpopular avant-garde of researchers.
-Now these difficult and arrhythmic sounds had been appropriately smoothed out, polished, rhythmic and brought into a context of assonant harmonies and slowed down “pop” melodies, with hints of dissonances that in the Sixties had been slightly inspired by Webern or Stockhausen and company and already spread - in homeopathic doses - in great blockbuster films such as Kubrick's “2001” or “Planet of the Apes.”
+Ultimately, these difficult and arrhythmic "cosmic" sounds had been appropriately smoothed out, polished, and brought into a context of assonant harmonies and slowed-down “pop” melodies, with hints of dissonances - a note that in the Sixties had been used (slightly inspired by Webern, Stockhausen & C.) and already spread - in homeopathic doses - in blockbuster movies such as Kubrick's “2001” or the “Planet of the Apes.”

 Besides, the Floyds themselves, from the early or late beginnings (1967), had already studied astronomy, planets and satellites, or not?